Links to our social media, funders, sponsors and partners

 Funded by the Department of Rural and Community Development and administered by Pobal, the CSP supports approximately 400 community companies and co-operatives at any given time.

 CSP funded services are found in disadvantaged communities where public and private sector services are lacking, for example, due to geographical or social isolation, or because of demand deficits (i.e. where demand is not being met by existing services).

 City Of Dublin Youth Service Board (CDYSB)

-CDYSB has been providing help and assistance to the young people of Dublin since 1942 when it was established by the City of Dublin Vocational Education Committee (CDVEC).
+CDYSB has been providing help and assistance to the young people of Dublin since 1942 when it was established by the City of Dublin Vocational Education Committee (CDVEC), now the City of Dublin Education and Training Board (CDETB).
 CDYSB has long supported our work with young people in the Dublin area.